michaelrgarcia/mini-message-board/README.md

-# express-ejs-template
+# mini-message-board

-A "TypeScript Express server" with ejs as the views engine.
+A message board made usings ejs for views.
+Messages do not persist.

 ## Usage